Organised crime in Singapore: Organised Crime Act 2015

 The parliament of Singapore is credited for enacting legislation addressing organised crime in the country.
 The Organised Crime Act 2015 is one of the recent statutes that was designed to help reduce criminal activities by organised gangs.
 It took full effect in June 2016 having been passed by the parliament in 2015.
 The law grants power to law enforcement authorities to detect and prevent criminal activities with minimal interference.
 Under this law, the public prosecutor is allowed to confiscate assets obtained from criminal activities before sentencing following an application from the High Court.
-This move helps in the investigation of suspected criminals, as they are denied the financial freedom that would jeopardize investigations.
+This move helps in the investigation of suspected criminals, as they are denied the financial freedom that would jeopardise investigations.
 Suspected criminals planning to flee overseas using material gains from criminal activities may be apprehended by law enforcement authorities.
 However, it was worth noting that the public prosecutor has the responsibility to prove that a suspect was involved in criminal activities before being granted permission for civil confiscation.